Manojkumal/manojkumal/README.md

 My innate interest in Artificial Intelligence began when I found myself fascinated by the projects done by seniors in one of the hackathons I attended.
 Curiosity is the first and the foremost quality which drives a person towards learning new things.
 My interest, passion, dedication in learning AI, enabled me to acquire significant knowledge on Python and mathematics behind every ML algorithm.

-I substantiated my knowledge by opening an instagram page and a website “aihubprojects.com” based on AI.
-My prodigious appetite for guiding others started from the moment I published my first python ebook on Amazon Kindle.
-This thrust spurred me to work assiduously and I published Machine Learning from Scratch tutorial series on my website.
-In the meantime, I created tutorials on various projects and shared them on Website as well as Instagram.

   </div>